rust-lang/rust-forge/src/libs/maintaining-std.md

 > Everything I wish I knew before somebody gave me `r+`

 This document is an effort to capture some of the context needed to develop and maintain the Rust standard library.
-It’s goal is to help members of the Libs team share the process and experience they bring to working on the standard library so other members can benefit.
-It’ll probably accumulate a lot of trivia that might also be interesting to members of the wider Rust community.
+It’s goal is to help contributors to the standard library share the process and experience they bring to working on it so other members can benefit.
+It’ll probably accumulate a lot of trivia that might also be interesting to members of the wider Rust community, even if they're not directly contributing to the standard library.

 This document doesn't attempt to discuss best practices or good style.
 For that, see the [API Guidelines].

+Historically, the API design, implementation, and maintenance of the standard library has been the responsibility of the Libs team.
+Going forward, these responsibilities will be split between the Libs team (API design) and Compiler team (implementation).
+This document is a mix of considerations for API design and implementation so should be useful for both Libs and Compiler members.

 ## Contributing